 It is a deep privilege for me to be doing this work and I particularly enjoy working with people around the themes of gender, sexuality and finding one's unique and authentic expression in the world.

-More recently I became a formal student of Processwork, which I find to be such an incredibly rich paradigm with wide-ranging applications.
-I particularly value the aspects of Processwork that focus on the dismantling of the ongoing, systemic oppression alive in the world today; white supremacy, racism, patriarchy, heteronormativity, transphobia, homophobia (to name a few).
-For an explanation of these terms as well as further learning resources, please refer to the resources page.
+More recently I became a diploma student of Processwork (Process-oriented Psychology), an incredibly rich paradigm with wide-ranging applications.
+I particularly value Worldwork which is an aspect of Processwork that focuses on understanding power, privilege and rank within different groups of people.
+Worldwork supports the development of a deeper understanding of the ongoing, systemic oppression/s alive in the world today such as racism, patriarchy and homophobia.
 For more information on Processwork and it's applications, you're welcome to contact me about it.

 In my spare time I can often be found taking personal and professional development courses, running and walking outdoors, doing yoga, gardening and DIY, having rich conversations and dancing in my living room.